-This was certainly the case for this project.
-Xcel Energy was required to relocate an existing transmission line to allow Hibbing Taconite Company to expand their mining operation.
+For this project, Xcel Energy was required to relocate an existing transmission line to allow Hibbing Taconite Company to expand its mining operation.
 This relocation required the construction of seven major transmission towers.
 Each tower was founded upon four massive drilled piers.

 Bolander’s work consisted of constructing the drilled piers.
 The drilling conditions were challenging to say the least.
 The shafts first extended through a layer of hard rock mine tailings, next through a layer of overburden, then through a massive boulder field layer and finally a rocket socket into the underlying taconite bedrock.
 This bedrock is aptly referred to as “iron rock.”